formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ![CloudFormation VPC Stack Name](./img/cf-create-parameters-vpc-stack-name.png)

-EnableEnterpriseFeatures is for FormKiQ Enterprise; it must be set to true in order for FormKiQ Enterprise to be configured correctly for any add-ons or customizations. **It is not required for FormKiQ Core or Pro.**
+EnableEnterpriseFeatures is for FormKiQ Pro/Enterprise; it must be set to true in order for FormKiQ Pro and Enterprise to be configured correctly for any add-ons or customizations. **It is not required for FormKiQ Core.**

 ![CloudFormation VPC Enable Enterprise Features](./img/cf-create-parameters-vpc-enable-enterprise-features.png)